19.1: Electron-Transfer Reactions in Mitochondria

 - the number of H+s moved from the matrix to the intermembrane space through Complexes I, III, and IV and back through ATP synthase.

-Also note that the prokaryotic structures are displayed, even though they are placed in the mitochondrial membrane!
-Bacteria do not have organelles like mitochondrial but they have the same complexes inserted into their plasma membranes.
-For bacteria, protons are ejected into the periplasm space between the plasma membrane and cell wall.
+Also note that the prokaryotic structures are displayed even though placed in the mitochondrial membrane!
+Bacteria do not have organelles like mitochondria but have the same complexes inserted into their plasma membranes.
+For bacteria, protons are ejected into the periplasmic space between the plasma membrane and cell wall.

-Diagrams like the one shown in Figure \(\PageIndex{4}\) are really useful in simplifying complex biological systems.
+Diagrams like the one shown in Figure \(\PageIndex{4}\) are useful in simplifying complex biological systems.
 At the same time, they constrain our ideas about how, in this case, the individual complexes are arranged in the membrane.
 Much evidence shows that Complex I, III, and IV (those that pump protons) form a very large supercomplex called the respirasome, which has some 80 subunits in mammals.
-Clustering the subunits in a supercomplex increases the likelihood that shared mobile electron carriers will not diffuse away, but rather continue passing electrons along the electron transport chain.
-As mentioned earlier, some reactions generate reactive oxygen species, which need to be kept in the complex to avoid their toxic effects.
+Clustering the subunits in a supercomplex increases the likelihood that shared mobile electron carriers will not diffuse away but continue passing electrons along the electron transport chain.
+As mentioned, some reactions generate reactive oxygen species, which must be kept in the complex to avoid their toxic effects.
 The stability of the individual complexes is also most likely increased in the larger aggregate.

 Panel (A) shows human SCI1III2IV1 (PDB ID: 5XTH) in side view (along the inner membrane) and a top-down view.
-Note that CI is adjacent to CIII (located in the center) which is adjacent to CIV.
-This is the expected orientation given the flow of electrons from NADH to dioxygen.
-In panel (B) substrates and products are included into the side view, along with the flow of H+ (from all of the complexes) into the matrix.
+Note that CI is adjacent to CIII (located in the center), which is adjacent to CIV.
+This is the expected orientation, given the flow of electrons from NADH to dioxygen.
+In panel (B), substrates and products are included into the side view, along with the flow of H+ (from all of the complexes) into the matrix.
 Panel C shows the added cofactors (FeS clusters, FMN, hemes, etc).
-Panel (D) shows a very beautiful top-down view of the human megacomplex, which has two copies of each of subunit.
-Again note the centrality of Complex III.
+Panel (D) shows a beautiful top-down view of the human megacomplex, which has two copies of each subunit.
+Again, note the centrality of Complex III.

-Figure \(\PageIndex{6}\) shows another model of the megacomplex with Complex II (CII, which does not translocate protons across the membrane) added.
+Figure \(\PageIndex{6a}\) shows another model of the megacomplex with Complex II (CII, which does not translocate protons across the membrane) added.
 It also shows a tetramer of Complex V (ATP synthase)

 Complex I - NADH-quinone oxidoreductase

-Complex I is located in the inner mitochondrial membrane in eukaryotes and in the plasma membrane of bacteria.
-Bacteria have only 14 subunits while the mammalian Complex I has 45, including the core 14 found in bacteria.
-Another 31 are term supernumerary (in excess of the "normal number") subunits that support the function of the core.
+Complex I is located in the inner mitochondrial membrane in eukaryotes and the plasma membrane of bacteria.
+Bacteria have only 14 subunits, while the mammalian Complex I has 45, including the core 14 found in bacteria.
+Another 31 are termed supernumerary (in excess of the "normal number") subunits that support the function of the core.
 The significance of the extra mammalian subunits is still unclear.
 A cartoon model with the actual crystal structure of the Thermus thermophilus (bacterial) complex is shown in Figure \(\PageIndex{7}\).
-The hydrophilic or peripheral domain catalyzes electron transfer while the membrane domain (encoded by mitochondrial DNA) is involved in the active transport of protons.
-It is one of the biggest enzymes around, so it's exciting to try to understand it.
+The hydrophilic or peripheral domain catalyzes electron transfer, while the membrane domain (encoded by mitochondrial DNA) is involved in the active transport of protons.
+It is one of the biggest "enzymes" around, so trying to understand it is exciting!

 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of the mammalian respiratory complex I (5LDW)